The term shamanism comes from the Manchu-Tungus word šaman. The noun is formed from the verb ša- ‘to know’; a shaman is literally “one who knows.”

 Shamanic Teachers (Sandra Ingerman) This is a list of instructors available throughout the country to teach basic shamanic journeying.

-Nan Moss – Down to Earth — The Shamans Circle is the shamanic teaching collaborative founded by Nan Moss, David Corbin, and the late Linda Crane.
-They offer workshops in shamanism, led by Nan Moss, David Corbin, and esteemed guest teachers, at their center in Maine and in other locations around the country.
+Nan Moss – Down to Earth — The Shamans Circle is the shamanic teaching collaborative founded by Nan Moss and the late, David Corbin and Linda Crane.
+Nan offers workshops in shamanism at their center in Maine and in other locations around the country.
 Workshops include the Foundation for Shamanic Studies Basic and Advanced courses.

 Joseph Rael (Beautiful Painted Arrow) Joseph Rael (Beautiful Painted Arrow) is an internationally respected author, artist, visionary and master storyteller of the Ute and Picuris Pueblo Indian traditions.
 He holds a Masters Degree in Political Science and has devoted his life to the understanding of vibration and its role in the creation of conscious reality.